EMPHATICSoft/emphaticsoft/Geometry/gdml/README.md

+How to generate gdml files
-Need to install GDMLUtil.pm in perl path (/etc/perl)
+- Need to install GDMLUtil.pm in perl path (/etc/perl)

 Run by
 ./phase2/make_gdml.sh

+You can modify material.gdml and phase\*/generate_gdml.pl.
+Do not modify phase1b.gdml.
+It is a generated file.

+A manual can be found at DocDB 1242.
+Visualization of SSDs can be found at DocDB 1260

 Phase-1
 - T0 implemented